shijuvar/gokit/training/README.md

 * HTTP programming: Basics to building production-ready apps.
 *	Persistence with databases: MongoDB, CockroachDB, InfluxDB and SQL databases.
 *	Testing Go applications: Basics to BDD-style testing and mocking.
+* Dependency management for Go: Dep and Vgo.
 * Debugging, Profiling and Tracing Go programs.
 *	Building next-generation APIs with gRPC.
 * Working with cloud-native messaging systems: NATS and NATS Streaming Server.
-* A primer on building distributed systems and microservices with Go ecosystem.
+* A primer on building cloud-native distributed systems and microservices with Go ecosystem.

 ### Building Microservices and Distributed Systems in Go